distancify/handbook/development/process/sprint-cycle.md

 ## Rituals

-### Sprint Demo
+### Sprint Review

-A sprint demo is where the team sits down together with stakeholders and product owner and shows the result of what has actually been done.
+A sprint review is where the team sits down together with stakeholders and product owner and shows the result of what has actually been done.
 Some features will be more visual in it's nature and will always be easier to show.
 But remember that if a PBI solves a problem for someone, there should always be a way of proving or showing that the system now solves it.

-The meeting can be either physical or remote.
+The meeting can be either physical or remote (in our case often remote).
 The important thing is that all the necessary stakeholders and representatives from the team is available.

 The meeting should be held within the last two days of the sprint ends to avoid interfering with the next sprint.
-Since committing to the next sprint is part of what is done in the Sprint Demo no work on the next sprint can begin before the meeting is held.
+Since committing to the next sprint is part of what is done in the Sprint Review no work on the next sprint can begin before the meeting is held, since this meeting is where the commitment for next sprint is done.

-Since the team may be working on multiple projects in parallel in the sprint, and each project require a Sprint Demo, the meetings must be concise and efficient so that they can be held in 1-2 days.
+Since the team may be working on multiple projects in parallel in the sprint, and each project require a Sprint Review, the meetings must be concise and efficient so that they can be held within the last 2 days of the sprint.

-The team is expected to have prepared the Sprint Summary before the meeting.
+The team is expected to have prepared the [Sprint Summary](sprint-summary) before the meeting.

 The timebox for the meeting is 1 hour.

-The agenda for a sprint demo is as follows:
+The agenda for a sprint review is as follows:

 - The team presents the sprint summary
-- The team demos the features
+- The team demos the features, which is **done** (and fulfill definition of done)
-- The customer is asked to accept the result of the sprint, meaning that the team has done everything within it's power to deliver on the needs specified in the committed PBIs
+- The product owner is asked to accept the result of the sprint, meaning that the team has done everything within it's power to deliver on the needs specified in the committed PBIs
 - The team presents what they are ready to commit to for the next sprint, based on the priority set out in the backlog by the product owner

 ### Stand Up